55 people killed in latest attack in northern Burkina Faso | Science-Environment

 - Burkina Faso

-Gunmen killed at least 55 people over the weekend in northern Burkina Faso, authorities said Monday, the latest attack in the West African country seeing mounting violence blamed on Islamic extremists.
+Gunmen killed at least 55 people over the weekend in northern Burkina Faso, authorities said Monday, the latest attack in the West African country where mounting violence is blamed on Islamic extremists.

 Suspected militants targeted civilians in Seytenga in Seno province, government spokesman Wendkouni Joel Lionel Bilgo said at a news conference.
 While the government put the official toll at 55, others put the figure far higher.

 Attacks linked to al-Qaida and the Islamic State group are soaring in Burkina Faso, particularly in the north.
-Jihadists killed at least 160 people in an attack in Solhan town last July.
+Jihadists killed at least 160 people in an attack in the town of Solhan in June 2021.

-While no group claimed the attack, conflict analysts say it was likely carried out by the Islamic State group.
-"In recent weeks the Islamic State in the Greater Sahara (ISGS) have been the most aggressive group, notably in Seno and Oudalan provinces.
-In addition to attacks against security forces, civilians have also been targeted," said Rida Lyammouri, senior fellow at the Policy Center for the New South, a Moroccan-based organisation focused on economics and policy.
-"This is a major blow to security forces and puts them on the backfoot again, indicating they are far from being able to secure the area and protect civilians," he said.
+While no group claimed the weekend attack, conflict analysts say it was likely carried out by the Islamic State group.
+"In recent weeks, the Islamic State in the Greater Sahara have been the most aggressive group, notably in Seno and Oudalan provinces.
+In addition to attacks against security forces, civilians have also been targeted," said Rida Lyammouri, senior fellow at the Policy Center for the New South, a Moroccan-based organization focused on economics and policy.
+"This is a major blow to security forces and puts them on the back foot again, indicating they are far from being able to secure the area and protect civilians," he said.

 Nearly 5,000 people have died over the last two years in Burkina Faso because of violence blamed on Islamic extremists.
 Another 2 million people have fled their homes, deepening the country's humanitarian crisis.